 GI-distress is a common occurrence among athletes who rely on sugar-heavy sports and energy formulas for hydration and carbohydrate replacement.

 Sugar is a frequent cause of GI-distress because of the way sugar needs to be broken down by the digestive system.

+Liquid electrolytes by EnduroPacks have no sugar or sweeteners, so there's no risk of GI-distress.
 "It has a very light citrus flavor, unlike the overly sweet products I'm accustomed to.
 I usually end up with an upset tummy after hours of rehydrating with sugary products!
 I give this electrolyte replacement Foxxi thumbs up!", Roxanne Gail runner, ultra-runner.

 "I will say that the fact that it didn't bother my stomach is definitely my favorite thing.
 My stomach is pretty touchy- but this was a go!", Nicole runner and RRCA coach

 The loss of fluids and essential minerals through perspiration, respiration, and normal bowel and urinary elimination can cause the body's functions to slow down resulting in dizziness, fatigue, cramping, or headaches.
 These symptoms common to dehydration, result when we fail replace the essential liquids and electrolytes our body needs.

 However, both bottled and tap water today is often processed or filtered to remove certain particles and minerals, often resulting insufficient mineral levels to rebalance your body's pH.

 "You need to stay on top of nutrition and hydration and EnduroPacks electrolytes makes it easy to replace the electrolytes I lose from climbing 3 hours up a mountain.
 I don't have to worry about the negative impact dehydration and electrolyte loss has on performance.", Maria Dalzot, mountain/ultra runner and registered dietitian.